 Can I complete the program on a part time basis?

-Yes, both programs offered part time options tailored to the unique needs of each student.
+Yes, both programs are offered with part time options tailored to the unique needs of each student.
+Part time status will lengthen the program, as not all courses are offered every semester and some coursework must be completed in sequence.
 Upon acceptance, students are encouraged to meet with their advisers to personalize a program of study.

 What are your Practicum and Internship requirements?